 Why gardening?
 Because you’ll be surprised how much food you can produce for next to nothing regardless of your space restrictions.
 There are so many easy vegetables you can grow to save money!

 If you’re determined to reduce your grocery budget, then you’ll want to maximize your garden space to increase the number of vegetables you grow at home.

 And by the way, getting the most out of your limited space doesn’t mean pouring on chemical fertilizer.
 You can grow loads of quality, organic vegetables in a small space, leaving you with more than you can eat, can, pickle, or give away

 You can use the following tips & tricks to maximally utilize your home garden:

 - Partition Your Garden Well.
 Organizing your garden is instrumental in ensuring that you achieve the best results.
-It’s advisable that you partition you it into small plots with each section designated for specific vegetable type.
-This will not only enhance productivity but also increase efficiency during farm management practices thus increasing the yields.
+It’s advisable that you partition it into small plots, with each section designated for a specific vegetable type.
+This will not only enhance productivity but also increase efficiency during farm management practices, thus increasing the yields.
 Get our companion planting guide here.

 Any garden you grow – no matter how small will save you money on groceries.
 So don’t be afraid to get your hands dirty, buy some seeds, put them in the ground, and start watering.

 Thanks to Coupons.com for contributing of this article.
 Read about using coupons to stretch your budget here.

 Want to know exactly when, where, and how to plant your vegetables?
 Sign up to get our FREE companion planting guide, and garden planting cheat sheet printable.